trfylh/teenvote/README.md

 The only difference between voter pre-registration and voter registration is that you can't vote immediately after pre-registering.
 Other than that, the state will automatically register you to vote when you turn 18, so you're just as "registered" as normally registered people!

 # About the Site
 This site was created by Teela Huff for her senior Political Activism project in the 2017-2018 school year.
 Contact Teela at trfylh@gmail.com with any questions, comments, or concerns.
-Thank you for using the site and helping out the teenvote in America!
+Website information was taken from [https://www.usa.gov/voter-registration-age-requirements](https://www.usa.gov/voter-registration-age-requirements) and state voting sites.
+Thank you for using this website and helping out the teen vote in America!